If you are in high-school and are interested in doing a course with Tactile Learning Centre please follow these steps

 The Queensland Skills Gateway includes a tool to help you check if you are eligible for government subsidised training in Queensland.

 To offer training and assessment services subsidised by the Department of Employment, Small Business and Training (DESBT) a Registered Training Organisation (RTO) must be pre-approved by DESBT.
-If an RTO is pre-approved by DESBT they are called a Preferred Quality Supplier (PQS).
-Tactile Learning Centre RTO:30922 maintains current PQS status.
+If an RTO is pre-approved by DESBT they are called a Skills Assure Supplier (SAS).
+Tactile Learning Centre RTO:30922 maintains current SAS status.

 Tactile Learning Centre RTO:30922